 Come prepared with the stats on what you achieve

 First, come prepared with the stats on what you achieve in the company.
 It’s going to be helpful for your boss to see what it is that you do in your typical work week.
+This can highlight your work productivity.
 If you want to work fewer hours, how are they going to know that it is ok for the company?
 So the more stats that you have on what you’re doing, how you’re spending, your time, and what you think will happen if you work fewer hours, that’s going to help your boss in being your advocate with this decision.

 Explain how fewer hours will benefit the company

 Second, you want to be able to explain how fewer hours will benefit the company.
 What’s going to happen when you’re not around?
 How will the company actually benefit from you not being there?
 Will there be less costs in regard to staff that support your position?
-Maybe there’s going to be other costs that are saved.
+Maybe there’s going to be other costs that are saved if you were to work less.
 Explain how having fewer hours is going to benefit the company.

-Lastly.
-Keep track of what you do during this experiment.
+Lastly, keep track of what you do during this experiment.
 What do you achieve?
+How was your work productivity?
+Did you actually work less?
 Set key performance indicators you want to be able to give a solid report back to your boss about how you use the hours and how you achieve the same amount in fewer hours.
 By showing that boost in creativity and that boost in innovation that’s going to help make the case that this should be a permanent change.
 Where you’re working fewer hours and making the same amount of money.

-So that is how you tell your boss that you want to work less hours.
+So that is how you tell your boss that you want to work less.
 For more tips on how to optimize your brain to work less and to make more head on over to practiceofthepractice.com where you will see tons of resources on growing your business.

 Joseph R. Sanok, MA, LLP, LPC, NCC